 The only Talalay latex supplier in Europe has taken the position that no latex foam – talalay OR dunlop – can be considered organic because it is not food and requires non-organic additives.
 This is a common opinion among latex foam manufacturers, especially in Europe.
 Whether we agree with it or not, there are allowances for some non-organic ingredients in organic prepared foods, and in textiles, so I think it represents a misunderstanding of what organic certifications are.
-Latex manufacturers I’ve spoken say they are sure that no fundamental issue prevents their Talalay foam from being GOLS certified.
-These European attitudes might also be drive by the fact that they might not have easy access to organic latex.
+Latex manufacturers I’ve spoken to say they are sure that no fundamental issue prevents their Talalay foam from being GOLS certified.
+These European attitudes might also be driven by the fact that they might not have easy access to organic-certified latex.

 Sometimes people choose mattresses that don’t meet the certifications above / have dubious materials, like polyurethane foam made from petroleum.
 If you choose one like this, make sure you ask if they use flame retardants – Intellibed says they as a ‘green fire blocker’ – but don’t share the ingredients list…